Oncology Nutrition 2022 Symposium: Advances and Trends in Oncology Nutrition - Research Focus

 Roswell Park Comprehensive Cancer Center

 This presentation will focus on the clinical RDN's role in research and, specifically, how to bridge research and clinical practice.
-Utilizing examples of the emerging evidence for the role of EN in the HCT population, diet recommendations for the neutropenic/immunosuppressed patients, impact of lean body mass on outcomes and metabolic syndrome as a Survivorship topic in the HCT population, this presentation will show that research can be done while practicing clinically and provides great value.
+Utilizing examples of the emerging evidence for the role of EN in the HCT population, diet recommendations for the neutropenic/immunosuppresed patients, impact of lean body mass on outcomes and metabolic syndrome as a Survivorship topic in the HCT population, this presentation will show that research can be done while practicing clinically and provides great value.

 Speaker: